OXO Barista Brain 9-Cup Review

 The Barista Brain earned a score of 8 out of 10 in our user friendliness testing.
 This put it right at the top of a metric where scores ranged from 4 to 9.
 The descaling process took about 60 minutes to run, which was on the longer side, but it was easy to initiate.
 The Barista Brain is the only model we tested that indicates when it needs to be descaled, so when the little red exclamation point pops up you just fill the reservoir with descaling fluid, turn the knob to the right until it turns bright red, and press the button.
 If you want to run a descaling cycle before the warning appears you can, you just have to unplug the machine, and then plug it back in while holding down the button.

 The only models that bested the Barista Brain in this metric were the ridiculously simple pod machines.
-In terms of drip machines that can make more than one cup of coffee at a time, the Barista Brain was our favorite to use, along with the Ninja Coffee Bar.
+In terms of drip machines that can make more than one cup of coffee at a time, the Barista Brain was our favorite to use.
 We've been impressed with the streamlined and intuitive controls on every OXO product we've tested, and the Barista Brain was no exception.
 The single knob/button control allows you to easily scroll through options and set schedules on the large LCD display.
 That same display also starts a timer the minute the coffee is finished brewing, so you know at a glance whether the coffee is fresh or stale.
 The filter basket and water tank both have large openings and are easily accessible.
 Our only real complaint was with the thermal carafe.
 Its design forces you to tip it quite a bit before you get a good pour.
 While this design does seem to keep coffee warm and tasting good longer than other models, it is a bit annoying when you're trying to get that last cup out.

 The Barista Brain was an average scorer in our convenience testing, picking up a 6 out of 10 in a metric that saw scores from 3 to 9.